felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

 ## Catalog Import

-### Display TastyCloud Menu to HubRise Catalog Mapping
+### Display Mapping from TastyCloud Menu to HubRise Catalog

 To map the TastyCloud Menu to the HubRise Catalog, a connection between TastyCloud and HubRise must be established.
-For more information on connecting these two systems, see [Connect TastyCloud with HubRise](#).
+For more information on connecting these two systems, see [Connect TastyCloud with HubRise](/apps/tastycloud/connect-hubrise).

 Once the connection is established, follow these steps to display the mapping between your TastyCloud menu with the catalog: